 For a more in depth over view of his life, please read Kenneth D. Roberts and Snowden Taylor’s book, Jonathan Clark Brown and the Forestville Manufacturing Company.

 There are at least three different forms that share the "Acorn" model name.
-Two of which are shelf forms and the… read more
+Two of these are shelf forms and the… read more